TiffanyObi/ios-structs-classes-lab/README.md

 bilbo.homePlanet = "Saturn"
 ```

-Answer: No. these three lines of code will not work because bilbo was made a constant using let.
+Answer:  No, these line of code will not run because bilbo was declared a constant.

 Change the declaration of `bilbo` so that the above three lines of code **do** work: